Double stabbing in Panmure, Auckland one day after car hits person

 Police believe this incident is connected to a fight at the same spot on Friday night, during which two people were struck by a car.

-One of those hit by the car suffered life-threatening injuries and is in Auckland Hospital.
+One of those hit by the car suffered life-threatening injuries and is in Auckland Hospital in a critical condition.
 The other, who suffered serious injuries, has been discharged from the hospital.

 A scene guard is in place at the property and a scene examination will take place later today, police said.